 Incompatible connection type

-Your internet connection type is one of the first ways to make sure your internet activities are compatible with the speeds you require.
-Each connection type has a different way of transmitting your data and is better suited for a certain level of internet usage and type of activity.
+Each connection type transmits data differently and is better suited for a certain level of internet usage and type of activity.
 For example, fiber-optic and cable connections typically offer internet speeds that far exceed satellite and DSL connections.

 Call now to see what provider options are available in your area.
-If you have access to cable or fiber-optic internet service, consider switching internet providers at your earliest convenience.
-An internet connection that’s better suited for your internet activities could be an easy solution to faster internet.
+If you have access to cable or fiber internet service, consider switching providers.
+A better, faster and more reliable connection type could be an easy solution to faster internet.

 Throttling